tibayo1/Leukemia-DL-Diagnosis/README.md

 Datasets where provide by Rasha in via kaggle (https://www.kaggle.com/rashasalim/blood-smear-images-for-aml-diagnosis)

-This is spurred to re-engineer her work and possibly improve it.
+This is spurred to replicate her work and possibly improve it.

 Your feedbacks are highly welcome